 NID – 6 months

 This Website contains link buttons and content from Facebook, Twitter and YouTube, so that you can easily share content from our website with your social media networks.

 If you use these features, these social media sites may store cookies on your device/computer.
 Information on the cookies used can be found by following the below links:

 [Please visit these social media sites directly to read the information about which cookies may be stored on your device/computer]

 If you want, you can block cookies by changing the settings on your browser – we have set out below links to the 'Help' pages of some major browsers which explain how you can do this.
 Blocking the cookies we use may have an adverse impact upon the presentation of some or all of our website.

 Links to the ‘Help’ pages of major browsers:

 PC or MAC Browsers

-If you have any comments, queries and requests relating to our use of your information please contact us:
+If you have any comments, queries and requests relating to this Notice or our use of your information please contact us:

 Mark correspondence for the attention of Stephanie O’Donnell.